caninereason/siolnanog/README.md

 - Target audience:
-the target audience will be backpackers and travellers who wish to avail of accomadation which offers many further amenities such as transport, tours and security.
+the target audience will be backpackers and travelers who wish to avail of accommodation which offers many further amenities such as transport, tours, and security.

  ![alt text](https://github.com/caninereason/Hostel-Utopia/blob/main/assets/images/reindex.png?raw=true)